-For Set value, Advising of variables and Requests, a read cycle is immediately triggered for all drivers regardless of the set update time.
+With spontaneous drivers, for Set value, advising of variables and Requests, a read cycle is triggered immediately - regardless of the set update time.
 This ensures that the value is immediately available for visualization after writing.
-Update times can therefore be shorter than pre-set for cyclical drivers.
+The update time is generally 100 ms.